Antillanca Ski Resort

 • Antillanca is usually very quiet on weekdays so you can largely have the slopes to yourself.

-• The sidecountry is reasonably easily accessed.
+• The sidecountry is reasonably easily accessed and the backcountry can be fun.

 • The accommodation is conveniently ski-in ski-out.